Post job

 Tutors are individual contributors who make sure that students assigned to them can understand classroom lessons.
 They are often full-time educators themselves, but they may also be working in other fields and are only passionate about teaching.
 Tutors usually meet students after school to go over any lesson that the students find challenging.
 They assist students with their homework or other schoolwork that the students may need help in.
 At times, tutors are tapped to help students study for future lessons, meaning that they go through classroom lessons in advance.

-There are some key differences in responsibilities as well.
-For example, a learning center instructor responsibilities require skills like "professional development," "course curriculum," "child care," and "educational programs."
+There are some key differences in the responsibilities of each position.
+For example, learning center instructor responsibilities require skills like "professional development," "course curriculum," "child care," and "educational programs."
 Meanwhile a typical tutor has skills in areas such as "academic subjects," "muse," "organic chemistry," and "literature."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Tutors and mentors are two different teaching jobs.
 Tutors oversee helping students understand varied subjects, assessing as well as encouraging them during the learning process.
 On the other hand, mentors go far beyond the role of tutors.
 They are wise and trusted counselors who help students get the motivation they need to advance in their chosen careers.
 Also, they share with their mentees their career paths, act as their role model, as well as provide guidance and emotional support.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, learning center instructor responsibilities are more likely to require skills like "professional development," "basic mathematics," "course curriculum," and "child care."
-Meanwhile, a tutor/mentor might be skilled in areas such as "homework assignments," "mentoring students," "role model," and "organic chemistry."
+Meanwhile, a tutor/mentor has duties that require skills in areas such as "homework assignments," "mentoring students," "role model," and "organic chemistry."
 These differences highlight just how different the day-to-day in each role looks.

-On the topic of education, tutor/mentors earn lower levels of education than learning center instructors.
-In general, they're 7.2% less likely to graduate with a Master's Degree and 1.4% less likely to earn a Doctoral Degree.
+Tutor/mentors earn lower levels of education than learning center instructors in general.
+They're 7.2% less likely to graduate with a Master's Degree and 1.4% less likely to earn a Doctoral Degree.

 A math tutor's role is to provide mathematical lessons on an individual or small group setting.
 Most sessions take place after class or during the weekends, usually outside school premises or at home.
 The tutor's responsibility is to develop strategies for better learning, address difficulties, assist in homework and advanced studies, evaluate progress, and provide encouragement to a student.
 It is also essential for a math tutor to establish rapport, providing a student with a healthy learning environment.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from learning center instructors resumes, they are more likely to have skills like "professional development," "course curriculum," "child care," and "educational programs."
-But a math tutor might have skills like "kids," "linear algebra," "geometry," and "pre-calculus."
+The required skills of the two careers differ considerably.
+For example, learning center instructors are more likely to have skills like "professional development," "course curriculum," "child care," and "educational programs."
+But a math tutor is more likely to have skills like "kids," "linear algebra," "geometry," and "pre-calculus."

-Math tutors typically study at lower levels compared with learning center instructors.
+Math tutors earn the highest salary when working in the professional industry, where they receive an average salary of $35,916.
+Comparatively, learning center instructors have the highest earning potential in the health care industry, with an average salary of $37,954.Most math tutors achieve a lower degree level compared to learning center instructors.
 For example, they're 6.0% less likely to graduate with a Master's Degree, and 1.6% less likely to earn a Doctoral Degree.

 An academic tutor is responsible for assisting the students' learning goals and development by helping them with school work and related academic tasks.
 Academic tutors implement effective learning strategies to improve the student's academic standing, such as identifying areas of improvement and addressing those difficulties by administering learning activities to evaluate the student's progress and adjust the learning approach as needed.
 They also review the school's curriculum and present educational materials adhering to the requirements, encouraging the student to set goals for learning objectives.